RayvonM3/RayvonM/README.md

 Built as a decentralized blog and creative archive, YukosDream.dao will serve as the long-term home for my manuscript that is in progress:
  **_Breaking Bags: An Upir’s Dream_**
-My  genre-bending manuscript that  explores history, immortality, and modern chaos through a supernatural lens.
+My genre-bending manuscript explores history, immortality, and modern chaos through a supernatural lens.

 ---